SOUTHERN BOHEMIA, LIPNO LAKE,

 if booked by 15 March 2020 (a deposit will count, too)

-A non-refundable deposit of £300 must be paid by 31 April 2020, with the rest payable no later than 15 May 2020.
-I wouldn’t advise to wait until then though, last time the retreat sold out by the end of January.
+A non-refundable deposit of £300 must be paid at the latest by 31 April 2023, with the rest payable no later than 1 June 2023.
+I wouldn’t advise to wait until then though, last time the retreat sold out within a month.
 If you are thinking of coming and need some more time to decide, at least get in touch so that I have you on my list.

 What is included:

-- Shuttle to Prague Airport upon return (cca 3 hours)
+- Shuttle from and to Prague Airport (cca 3 hours)

 - 4* accommodation for 7 nights

-- Brunch, snacks and water during the day
+- Breakfast, lunch, snacks and water during the day

 - Rafting trip